 Decoupage jars is a very old and popular art form that originated in Europe.
 It has become the most popular art among crafters nowadays.
 In simple words, its paint and paper cut pasted together worked upon to give a completely different look to any piece of wood, glass, plastic, or metal.

-Watercolor Paintings are the resulting paintings made from dipping watercolor pigments into water.
+Watercolor Paintings are the resulting paintings made from dipping watercolour pigments into water.
 The brush is then allowed to wander freely on the sheet of paper.
 Both of the art forms have their own vibrance and intricacies.
 To teach our Circle Members these wonderful artforms, Rajasthan Studio organized a fusion workshop series.
 The star artist who will be teaching this workshop is Nancy Arora.

 Decoupage Jars & Watercolor Mini Art Journal Workshop Began